wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 ## 13.3 No Liability for Cyberattacks or Third-Party Malicious Activity

 The Company cannot guarantee that the Products or the Protocol will be free from cyberattacks, viruses, or other malicious code that may result in unauthorised access to or loss of digital assets.
 By using the Products, you acknowledge and accept that the Company shall not be held liable for any damages or losses resulting from denial-of-service attacks, viruses, or other forms of cyberattacks.
-In addition, the Company shall not be responsible for any losses arising from phishing attacks, social engineering, or other fraudulent activities that target users outside of the Company's control.
+In addition, the Company shall not be responsible for any losses arising from phishing attacks, social engineering, or other fraudulent activities that target users outside of the Company’s control.
 Users must exercise caution and implement robust security measures to protect their assets and personal information.

 The Company cannot guarantee that the Products or the Protocol will be free from cyberattacks, viruses, or other malicious code that may result in unauthorised access to or loss of digital assets.
 By using the Products, you acknowledge and accept that the Company shall not be held liable for any damages or losses resulting from denial-of-service attacks, viruses, or other forms of cyberattacks.
-In addition, the Company shall not be responsible for any losses arising from phishing attacks, social engineering, or other fraudulent activities that target users outside of the Company's control.
+In addition, the Company shall not be responsible for any losses arising from phishing attacks, social engineering, or other fraudulent activities that target users outside of the Company’s control.
 Users must exercise caution and implement robust security measures to protect their assets and personal information.

 ## 13.4 Third-Party Dependencies

 You agree that any losses incurred due to third-party services are solely your responsibility, and you hold the Company harmless from any related claims.
 The Company expressly disclaims any responsibility for, and shall not be held liable for, the actions or inactions of any third-party service providers, including but not limited to, third-party decentralised applications, blockchain nodes, oracles, or any other service integrated or used in conjunction with the Products.
-Any reliance on third-party services is solely at the user's risk, and the Company shall not be responsible for any interruptions, failures, inaccuracies, or damages caused by such services.
+Any reliance on third-party services is solely at the user’s risk, and the Company shall not be responsible for any interruptions, failures, inaccuracies, or damages caused by such services.
 Users are encouraged to independently verify the reliability and security of third-party services before use.

 # 14 Indemnification

 # 14.1 User Responsibility
-In addition to all other indemnification obligations set forth in these Terms, you agree to indemnify, defend, and hold harmless the Company, its affiliates, and their respective officers, directors, employees, agents, and contractors (collectively, the ’Indemnified Parties’) from and against any claims, liabilities, damages, losses, costs, and expenses (including reasonable attorneys' fees and court costs) arising out of or in connection with:
+In addition to all other indemnification obligations set forth in these Terms, you agree to indemnify, defend, and hold harmless the Company, its affiliates, and their respective officers, directors, employees, agents, and contractors (collectively, the ’Indemnified Parties’) from and against any claims, liabilities, damages, losses, costs, and expenses (including reasonable attorneys’ fees and court costs) arising out of or in connection with:

 * Your use of, or conduct in connection with, the Products or the Protocol.
 * Digital assets associated with your Ethereum address.